2025 Formula 1 Odds and Predictions

 F1 Top 3 Bets

-The big advantage with F1 podium bets is that it neutralizes some of the unpredictable variables that our Formula 1 predictions for this weekend can’t account for.
+The big advantage of F1 podium bets is that they neutralize some of the unpredictable variables that our Formula 1 predictions for this weekend can’t account for.
 For example, if the race favorite suffers from a slow pit stop that costs them the win, they could still end up on the podium, meaning your bet would still win.

 F1 Top 6 Bets